NarendraYanda/capstone-project/Final Viva/README_ChainLit_LangChain.md

-# PDF Summarization and Query System

-This repository provides an end-to-end pipeline for processing PDF documents, performing summarization, and answering queries using state-of-the-art NLP models.
-The system leverages **BERT-based embeddings**, **FAISS** for vector similarity searches, **LangChain RAG Chains**, and **Chainlit** for an intuitive interface.

 ## **Features**
 - **Parallel PDF Processing**: Uses `pdfplumber` to extract text from PDFs and process them concurrently.
 - **Embedding Storage with FAISS**: Enables fast similarity search across large document collections.